 \begin{remark} A simplified version of the proof of Theorem~\ref{thm:main} can be applied to prove the same statement for monohedral tilings of a regular triangle with at most three tiles. \end{remark}

-The authors have found no results about monohedral tilings of convex polygons in spherical or hyperbolic plane.
+The authors have found no results about monohedral tilings of convex polygons in spherical or hyperbolic planes.
 This is our motivation to state the following problem.
-Before doing it, we note that the symmetry group of an equiangular convex quadrilateral in spherical or hyperbolic plane contains the symmetry group of a Euclidean rectangle as a subgroup.
+Before doing so, we note that the symmetry group of an equiangular convex quadrilateral in spherical or hyperbolic planes contains the symmetry group of a Euclidean rectangle as a subgroup.